-While vacuum, WAGD, Medical air and Instrument air are generated locally in most hospitals, lower volume gases may come through a piped system from cylinders connected to a manifold.
-Commonly hospitals will have nitrogen, nitrous oxide and maybe a carbon dioxide produced through a manifold.
+While vacuum, WAGD, Medical air, and Instrument air are generated locally in most hospitals, lower-volume gases may come through a piped system from cylinders connected to a manifold.
+Hospitals commonly have nitrogen, nitrous oxide, and carbon dioxide produced through a manifold.

 The infographic below shows most of the requirements for a manifold room as described by NFPA 99-2012.

-Of course, each construction site is unique and there is no way every installation conflict can be anticipated, but by pre-planning on the prints and dealing with certified vendors that follow all the guidelines your verification can become a mere formality.
+Of course, each construction site is unique, and there is no way to anticipate every installation conflict.
+Still, by pre-planning on the prints and dealing with certified vendors that follow all the guidelines, your verification can become a mere formality.